Nuclear Power in Bulgaria

 In April 2012 the Council of Ministers approved in principle the construction of new capacity at Kozloduy.
 The Minister for Finance announced that “The government decided to open up for investment the project for a new reactor 7 at the Kozloduy nuclear power plant.
 It will be built on market principles, that is, without government money or state guarantees.”
 A third-party investor is being sought for the project as licensing procedures get under way, and Kozloduy NPP-New Build plc was set up as the project company, a subsidiary of Kozloduy NPP plc, but with 49% available to a strategic investor following site licensing.

-In September Rosatom said that it would not cooperate with this evaluation, however, and escalated its claim against NEK to EUR 1 billion to encourage a purely Russian outcome for Kozloduy 7.
+In September 2012 Rosatom said that it would not cooperate with the Westinghouse Spain evaluation, and escalated its claim against NEK to EUR 1 billion to encourage a purely Russian outcome for Kozloduy 7.

 The Belene saga